irisgrillo/irisgrillo/README.md

-## Hello, I'm Íris, welcome!👋
+## Welcome!👋

-- 🔭 Currently pursuing degrees in Analysis and Development of Systems and Computer Engineering.
+- 🔭 My name is Íris, I'm currently pursuing degrees in Analysis and Development of Systems and Computer Engineering.
 - 😉 Certified in Information Technology and Electronics.
 - 💬 Dedicated to continuous learning and sharing knowledge.
 - 📫 Let's connect!
 Visit my <a href="https://www.linkedin.com/in/irisgrillo/" target="_blank">LinkedIn profile</a> .